 Silk fabric is silky and soft.

-“Ao dai” is not simply traditional custom, it is a cultural feature to express Vietnamese spirit.
+“Ao dai” is not simply a traditional custom, it is a cultural feature to express Vietnamese spirit.
 Being the slave of China in more than one thousand years, controlled by French military near a hundred years, “Ao dai” exposed both strong cultures of humanity, the Eastern and the Western.
 However, “Ao dai” overcame all challenges to become a national custom, a symbol of women, the pride of Vietnamese people.
 In Vietnam, “ao dai” is suitable for all ages.
 It has become standard custom for formal occasions or national holidays, weddings, etc. Therefore, “Ao dai” will be one of the best choices for tourists when they want to buy souvenirs from Vietnam.

 Vietnamese girls are beautiful in long dresses.

-Miniature copper drums are moulded entirely from pure bronze with skilful patterns.
+Miniature copper drums are moulded entirely from pure bronze with skillful patterns.
 Their bottom diameter is 10 cm and they are often 8 cm high.
 They are imitated from Dong Son drums which fabricated by the Đông Sơn culture in the Red River Delta of northern Vietnam.
 Foreigners are quite interested in these souvenirs from Vietnam because these imitated drums make them understand water rice civilization in Vietnam partly.